SAP-archive/cloud-bulletinboard-ads/CreateMicroservice/Exercise_1_GettingStarted.md

 	</exclusions>
 </dependency>
 ```
+> Note: In this exercise we intentionally **do NOT make use of the latest version of actuator** for simplicity reasons.
+Please be aware of the possible security implications of using this productively as documented [here](https://github.com/SAP/cloud-bulletinboard-ads/blob/Documentation/CreateMicroservice/Exercise_1_GettingStarted.md#remarks-on-using-the-actuator-productive-code).

-Note: After you've changed the Maven settings, don't forget to update your Eclipse project (`ALT-F5`)!
+> Note: After you've changed the Maven settings, don't forget to update your Eclipse project (`ALT-F5`)!

 #### Enable Auto-configuration
 To enable the Spring Boot Actuator plugin you need to pretend to be a Spring Boot application by enabling [auto-configuration](http://docs.spring.io/spring-boot/docs/current/reference/html/using-boot-auto-configuration.html).